- How large are your class sizes?

 2. Do children dance with dancers their same age?

-Dancers older than Preschool are grouped according to age, ability, attendance and attitude.
+Dancers older than Preschool and Tiny Tots are grouped according to age, ability, attendance and attitude.
 Dancer placement is at the sole discretion of the instructors.
-Preschool aged children must have turned 4 by December 31 in order to register for the dance season.
+Children must have turned 4 by December 31 in order to register for the Preschool class.
+Tiny Tots is available for dancers who are 3-4 years old (this class introduces movement in a fun and creative way and does not include a performance component).

 4. What is the duration of the dance year?

-September to April/early May, with the year end concert marking the end of the season.
-Some of the more advanced groups will be asked to perform at Vesna (middle of May) & Folkfest (middle of August).
+September to early May, with the year end concert typically marking the end of the season.
+Some of the more advanced groups may be asked to perform at Vesna (middle of May) & Folkfest (middle of August).
+Performance opportunities are pending.

-5. My child has never danced, what group would he/she start in?
+5. My child has never tried Ukrainian Dance.
+What group would he/she start in?

 6. What fundraising is involved?